 GI and its discussion forum are accessible online and free of charge.
 Copernicus Publications makes sure that the open-access publications, preprints as well as final journal articles, are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

-How are discussion papers and interactive comments archived in GID, and are the interactive comments citable?
+How are preprints and interactive comments archived, and are the interactive comments citable?

-Discussion papers published in GID remain permanently archived, citable, and publicly accessible.
-Normally, they cannot be withdrawn after publication.
+All preprints, independent whether they are posted on EGUsphere or in GID, remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.